Harshkaushik04/Agent/README.md

 1. examples for reasoning and execuete
 2. make schema for episodic memories and make updateEpisodicMemory function for TOOLS
 3. complete some tools like video_to_text, audio_to_text,etc

+27 jan 2026:
+-added openrouter api routes in py_server
+-added checking mechanism for stateUpdationObject sent by py_server in server.ts